kratikpal/Kp_chat/README.md

 ## How to Use

-- [Download](https://drive.google.com/file/d/1Jbu-12As71jEeyLXbmjdmk42oSMz_NEI/view?usp=sharing) and install the apk
+- [Download](https://play.google.com/store/apps/details?id=com.kratikpal.askit) the app from Google PlayStore.
 - Open Askit and ask a question.
 The Question-Answer Bot will provide you with an answer in real-time.
 - To use the Image Generation Tool, go to image Generation screen and enter the desired text and select your preferred style and color.
 Askit will then generate a custom image for you to use.